-(a) Body corporate (i) A natural person/s that has: or body of persons Direct ownership of more than 25% (including bearer shares); or or body or persons Direct ownership of more than 25% voting rights; or , Direct control of more than 25% (including bearer shares); or Direct control of more than 25% voting rights; or Indirect ownership of more than 25% shares (including bearer shares); or Indirect ownership of more than 25% voting rights; or Indirect control of more than 25% shares (including bearer shares); or Indirect control of more than 25% voting rights. (ii) A natural person who otherwise exercises control over the management of that body corporate or body of persons. (b) Legal entity or (i) Determined beneficiaries - natural persons who are the beneficiaries legal arrangement of at least 25% of the property which administers (ii) Non-determined beneficiaries - the class of persons in whose main and distributes funds interest the legal entity or arrangement is set up or operates (iii) A natural person who controls at least 25% of the property of the legal entity or arrangements
+(a) Body corporate or body of persons (i) A natural person/s that has: Direct ownership of more than 25% (including bearer shares); or Direct ownership of more than 25% voting rights; or Direct control of more than 25% (including bearer shares); or Direct control of more than 25% voting rights; or Indirect ownership of more than 25% shares (including bearer shares); or Indirect ownership of more than 25% voting rights; or Indirect control of more than 25% shares (including bearer shares); or Indirect control of more than 25% voting rights. (ii) A natural person who otherwise exercises control over the management of that body corporate or body of persons. (b) Legal entity or legal arrangement which administers and distributes funds (i) Determined beneficiaries - natural persons who are the beneficiaries of at least 25% of the property (ii) Non-determined beneficiaries - the class of persons in whose main interest the legal entity or arrangement is set up or operates (iii) A natural person who controls at least 25% of the property of the legal entity or arrangements